with Bill McKibben & Helena Norberg-Hodge

 In this live conversation and Q&A, Bill McKibben, one of the world’s foremost climate campaigners, answers audience questions about climate change issues.
 Bill co-founded 350.org and spearheaded the 2014 People’s Climate March, which brought more than a million people on to the streets in 162 countries to demand action on climate change.
 Helena Norberg-Hodge, founder/director of Local Futures and a pioneer of the worldwide localization movement, joins Bill to provide her own perspective.

-And if you’d like to continue your dive into the world of climate activism, join the 2017 People’s Climate Movement on April 29th with a march on Washington, DC and sister marches in other cities.
+If you’d like to continue diving into the world of climate activism, join the 2017 People’s Climate Movement, which will culminate on April 29th with a march on Washington, DC and sister marches in other cities.

 Bill McKibben is a founder of the grassroots climate campaign 350.org and the Schumann Distinguished Professor in Residence at Middlebury College in Vermont.
 He is a 2014 recipient of the Right Livelihood Prize, sometimes called the ‘alternative Nobel.’
 He has written a dozen books about the environment, including his first, The End of Nature, published 25 years ago, and his most recent, Oil and Honey.

 Helena Norberg-Hodge (Australia) is a pioneer of the new economy movement and recipient of the Right Livelihood Award and the Goi Peace Prize.
 She is author of Ancient Futures, co-author of Bringing the Food Economy Home and From the Ground Up, and producer of the award-winning documentary The Economics of Happiness.
 She is the director of Local Futures and the International Alliance for Localization, and a founding member of the International Forum on Globalization and the Global Ecovillage Network.